 Hail Sizes & Speed

 Hail size is often estimated by comparing it to a known object.
-Most hailstorms are made up of a mix of different sizes, and only the very largest hailstones pose a serious risk to people caught in the open.
-When reporting hail, estimates comparing the hail to a known object with definite size are good, but measurements using a ruler, calipers, or a tape measure are best.
+Most hailstorms are made up of different sizes, and only the largest hailstones pose a serious risk to people caught in the open.
+When reporting hail, estimates comparing the hail to a known object with a definite size are good, but measurements using a ruler, calipers, or a tape measure are best.

 The fall speed of hail primarily depends on the size of the hailstone, the friction between the hailstone and surrounding air, the local wind conditions (both horizontal and vertical), and the degree of melting of the hailstone.

 Early research assumed that hailstones fell like solid ice spheres and showed very high fall speeds, even for very small hailstones.
 However, recent research outside of NSSL using 3-D printed casts of real hailstones suspended in a vertical wind tunnel has repeatedly shown that natural hailstones fall more slowly than solid ice spheres.

 For small hailstones (<1-inch in diameter), the expected fall speed is between 9 and 25 mph.
 For hailstones that one would typically see in a severe thunderstorm (1-inch to 1.75-inch in diameter), the expected fall speed is between 25 and 40 mph.

 In the strongest supercells that produce some of the largest hail might expect to see (2-inches to 4-inches in diameter), the expected fall speed is between 44 and 72 mph.
 However, these estimates are uncertain due to variability in the hailstone’s shape, degree of melting, fall orientation, and environmental conditions.
 However, very large hailstones (diameters exceeding 4-inches) can fall at over 100 mph.